seamusdemora/PiFormulae/Bluetooth-UpgradeRPiBtHardware.md

    Jul 29 06:25:10 rpi3a bluetoothd[604]: Endpoint unregistered: sender=:1.34 path=/MediaEndpoint/A2DPSource/opus_05_duplex
    ```

+### What has your experience been using the dongle?

-This all looks good, and in fact it was.
+* **July 30, 2024:** This all looks good, and in fact it was.
 I was able to begin playing music immediately.
 A fairly straightforward hardware upgrade.
 And how's it working?
 So far, so good...
 I'll post any revelations as follow-ups to this recipe.
+* **Nov 27, 2025:** This (RPi 3A+) system was upgraded from 'bookworm' to 'trixie' about a month ago.
+The [Edimax BT dongle](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/bluetooth/bt-8500/) has been 100% reliable since then.
+Out of curiosity, I decided to _"revert"_ to the native/in-built BT hardware: I removed the Edimax dongle, and removed the `dtoverlay=disable-bt` from `/boot/firmware/config.txt`.
+The following day, while listening to music, playback suddenly stopped, the `cmus` app appeared to "lock up", and I lost control of the RPi (SSH was non-op).
+I could find no "smoking gun" in `dmesg` or `journalctl`.
+A re-boot resolved it, but I decided to restore the Edimax setup!